Bazaar, Old Town

 Food: Try Qebapa me Kajmak.

-Photography: Highly recommended; best captured during golden hour or market hours
+Photography: Highly recommended; best during golden hour or market hours.

 The Old Bazaar of Peja was established during the Ottoman period as a central hub for trade, craftsmanship, and civic life.
 Its layout followed classical Ottoman urban planning, with narrow cobbled streets, stone-and-wood shopfronts, and proximity to religious and civic buildings.